Step Up Your Game: How to Choose the Perfect Rugby Boots

 To make the most of your boots and increase their survival chances, remember to make sure and give your boots a good clean from time to time, just a bit of water to clear the excess dirt, letting them dry out naturally between uses is the key and then slapping on some beeswax will give real leather a proper feed.

-We'll do our best to help and guide you into the correct boot, but ultimately it is your responsibility to make sure they fit correctly.
 Give you boots a try out around the house if you can, as soon as they hit the turf the can not be returned unless they are faulty.

 Leave a comment